VMware

 What is vSphere Lifecycle Manager (vLCM)?

-vSphere Lifecycle Manager (vLCM) is the next-generation management tool introduced in VMware vSphere 7 for updating VMware ESXi.
-It aims to provide a more streamlined, declarative, and consistent approach to maintaining and managing the lifecycle of ESXi hosts.
+vSphere Lifecycle Manager (vLCM) is the new tool introduced in VMware vSphere 7 for updating VMware ESXi.
+It has a more streamlined approach for vsphere admins, that is declarative, and it is also consistent in its approach to managing the lifecycle of ESXi hosts.

-Unlike VUM, which operates on an imperative model (where you instruct exactly what updates or patches need to be applied), vLCM leverages a desired state model.
+VUM is imperative model (where you instruct exactly what updates or patches need to be applied), while vLCM leverages a desired state model.

-The new tool allows you to define the desired state for your ESXi hosts (declarative model), including the ESXi version, firmware, and drivers, and vLCM ensures the hosts match this state.
+The new tool allows you to define the desired state for your ESXi hosts (declarative model), and you can include the ESXi version, firmware, and drivers, and vLCM ensures the hosts match this state.

 It is also an “image-based” approach that you see once you transition over to vLCM from VUM.